bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 This will setup here two exporters on these equipments: node_exporter and ha_cluster_exporter.

-Also don't forget to add the name of the package you want to install and the service name.
+Do not forget to add the name of the package you want to install and the service name.

 .. note::
-  As you can see, you can also add the scrape_interval (which is how often the metrics get scraped), and the scrape_timeout (which represents how long until a scrape request times out).
+  As you can see, you can add scrape_interval (which is how often the metrics get scraped), and scrape_timeout (which represents how long until a scrape request times out).

 .. note::